 Dandelion and Ginger Tea Detox

 Dandelion can be used to make some delicious and healthy tea.
-As a superfood, it is packed full of nutrients that you often don’t get from other foods, plus it helps to remove the toxins from your body, particularly you liver.
+As a superfood, it is packed full of nutrients that you often don’t get from other foods, plus it helps to remove the toxins from your body, particularly your liver.
 A healthy, powerful blend you can drink is dandelion, milk thistle, and fresh ginger.

 Detox for Weight Loss

 Losing weight is something many people want to do, but not many know how to do.
-The basic recommendation is to eat better and workout more, but this often makes it even more complicated.
+The basic recommendation is to eat better and work out more, but this often makes it even more complicated.
 What workouts do you do?
 How much should you work out?
 What diet do you go on?
 There are so many questions.
 To simplify it, start with a simple detox diet that gets you ready for a healthy diet.

 Eliminate Processed Foods

 An easy way to start with detoxing for weight loss purposes is to start cutting out processed foods.
-These often contain a lot of additives, sugar, and preservatives that is damaging to your body and organs.
+These often contain a lot of additives, sugar, and preservatives that are damaging to your body and organs.
 Many detox diets will have a strict rule about all clean foods, which means nothing processed.
 If you are confused about foods that are processed, consider what they go through before reaching the grocery store.
 If they are packaged or in a can, they are probably processed.
 Also cut out processed meats and cheese, as opposed to these items found at the deli counter.